Forecasting Time Series Data with R and Dataiku DSS¶

-Create the recipe, and DSS opens the recipe editor with the code from the notebook in the recipe.
+Create the recipe, and Dataiku DSS opens the recipe editor with the code from the notebook in the recipe.

-We can optimize the code in the recipe to only run the portions that will output the forecast dataset, but for now, simply run the recipe.
+We could optimize the code in the recipe to only run the portions that will output the forecast dataset, but for now, simply run the recipe.
 Return to the Flow where you can see our newly created dataset.

 Open the forecast dataset to look at the new predictions.